1 Chronicles 28

 1 Chronicles 28:1The Great Assembly Summoned

 David gathers not a casual audience but the governing structure of the entire kingdom: princes of the tribes, military captains, stewards of the royal estates, officers, and mighty men.
 This is not a private moment.
 This is the nation assembled.
-David stands before them not as a warrior claiming territory, but as a father preparing to pass authority to his son.
-1
+David stands before them as a father preparing to pass authority to his son.

 1 Chronicles 28:2-8David's Heart for the Temple